Help me understand home insulation

 - Fiberglass windows are a slightly greener option than vinyl windows, LaRue says.
 (More recyclable and potentially less toxic to produce.
 Available from a Toledo-area manufacturer).

-The Office of Energy Efficiency of the Ohio Department of Development has a list of energy auditors
+The Ohio Department of Energy has a list of energy auditors and incentives.

 Some common air leakage spots:

 - Electrical receptacles

 The best bike trails >